hadley/roxygen3/README.md

 ## Tags

-To implement a new tag for roxygen, you need to subclass `Tag` and implement (at least) some output methods.
+To implement a new tag for roxygen, you need to subclass `Tag` and implement the appropriate methods.
+For a simple tag, all you need to do is implement the `value<-` accessor and at least one output method.
+For more complex tags, you'll also need to implement the `process` method, and maybe the `defaultTag` method.
+These are described in more detail below:

-Tag processing:

 * `value<-` is used to initialize a tag from a text string.
 Use this to define basic parsing behaviour.
+It will be called with a character vector with one element for each occurence of tag in the documentation block.
+Most tags just break up into words and store in the common `text` slot.

 * `process` is called with the tag and the whole block and should return a block.
-Use this is the tag needs to add multiple tags to the output, or needs to access the object or srcref associated with the block.
+Use this if the tag needs to add multiple tags to the output, or needs to access the object or srcref associated with the block.
+See the `tag` accessors for convenient ways to modify the tags in a block.

-Default tags:

 * `defaultTag` provides an object specific way of adding default tags to a block.
 It is called with a tag and an object, and should return a new tag